 Behavioral Medicine Emphasis:

 Please Note: There is a separate APA-accredited doctoral program in clinical psychology in the Weinberg College of Arts and Sciences (WCAS) on the Evanston campus of Northwestern University.
 More information on the Weinberg College of Arts & Science (WCAS) clinical psychology program at the WCAS website.
 There are many differences between our program and the WCAS program.
 For example, the WCAS program operates from a clinical scientist model, whereas our program operates from a scientist-practitioner model (50% research and 50% clinical).
 You cannot apply to both programs in the same year.

 See “Application Procedure” below to apply.
-The application deadline for admission to the 2013–2014 cohort is Friday, November 15, 2013 at midnight.
+The application deadline for the 2014–2015 recruitment sason (for a start date of September 2015) is Monday, December 1, 2014 at midnight.

 Student Admissions, Outcomes, & Other Data

 Learn more about our American Psychological Association (APA)-accedited doctoral program via our reporting on student admissions, outcomes and other data.

 The Clinical Psychology PhD Program offers a formal Joint PhD and JD program.
 Learn more about the schedule and admissions process of this seven-year program, sponsored by The Graduate School at Northwestern University and Northwestern Law.

 The Clinical Psychology PhD Program follows the Council of University Directors of Clinical Psychology's (CUDCP) policy on Admissions Offers and Acceptances.
 We also encourage you to review the CUDCP fact sheet on Graduate Programs in Clinical Psychology.

 Please direct all questions to the Division of Psychology Admissions Assistant: